Resources · Chargeback Defense

 Never accept expired cards or declined transactions

-Get authorization for the full sale amount and do not split declined transactions into smaller amounts in an attempt to force approval.
+Get authorization for the full sale amount and don't split declined transactions into smaller amounts in an attempt to force approval.

 Work to resolve customer dissatisfaction early